 Introduction

 Student Date

 Teacher School

-Grades Kindergarten 1 2 3 4 5 6 7 8 6 9 0 10 0 11 0 12
+Grades Kindergarten 1 2 3 4 5 6 7 8 6 7 8 6 7 8 6 7 8 6 7 8 6 7 8 6 7 8 6 7 8 6 7 8 6 7 8 8 9 10 11 12

 Demographics

 Please indicate the total number of students that you teach.

-Please indicate the number of students in your classroom in each racial/ethnic category c.
+Please indicate the number of students in your classroom in each racial/ethnic category .
 Choose only one category per student.
 If none in a category, enter "0."

 American Indian Percent

 Asian Percent

 Black Percent

 Hawaiian/Pacific Islands Percent

 Hispanic/Latino Percent

 White Percent

 Two or more races Percent

 Other Percent

 The total number of cross-cultural students in your classroom will appear below.

 Total Cross-Cultural Students Percent

+Disease indicate the property of abode at with a continuous state of the conti antas IIO II

 Please indicate the number of students with exceptionalities in your classroom.
-If none, enter "0."
+If none,

 Total Students with Exceptionalities Percent

-Total Stadento With Exceptionalities 1.00011